OP-TEE/optee_os/documentation/optee_design.md

 Pseudo TAs do not benefit from the GlobalPlatform Core Internal API support specified by the GlobalPlatform TEE specs.
-These APIs are provided to TAs as a static library each TA shall link against (the "libutee") and that calls OP-TEE core service through system calls.
-As OP-TEE core does not link with libutee, Pseudo TAs can only use the OP-TEE core internal APIs and routines.
+These APIs are provided to TAs as a static library each TA shall link against (the "`libutee`") and that calls OP-TEE core service through system calls.
+As OP-TEE core does not link with `libutee`, Pseudo TAs can only use the OP-TEE core internal APIs and routines.

 As pseudo TAs have the same privileged execution level as the OP-TEE core code itself, such situation may not be desirable for complex TAs.